MonashDeepNeuron/HPC-Training/src/chapter1/challenges.md

 git add .  # Add any untracked or modified files git push origin  # Push to GitHub
 ```

+> Note: Look at the README.md of the repo for the for more instructions.

 ## Challenges Repository